Thursday, April 29, 2021

 During the reign of Edward III, the Sumptuary laws did list ermine as only to be worn by those of royalty.
 However, Henry VIII had a new series of laws drafted concerning dress and personal adornment - and he updated the existing "Sumptuary Laws" of Edward III.
 Henry's eldest daughter, Queen Mary I of England, followed suit with these laws during her reign, as did Elizabeth.

-In 1510, not long after Henry VIII ascended to the throne, he enacted stricter Sumpturary Laws.
+In 1510, not long after Henry VIII ascended to the throne, he enacted stricter Sumptuary Laws.
 At that time, as in later reigns, there was an ever-increasing problem of poverty and crime.
 The wearing of costly apparel was regarded both as a cause for poverty and as an occasion for crime.
 One must consider that a man's suit of clothes to be worn at court would cost as much as a year's wages!
 But the desire to protect England's industries by prohibiting the use of foreign cloth may also have influenced Parliament to pass the Sumptuary statues of 1510.

 Whereas Edward III simply listed what could not be worn, Henry enacts more specific laws of what could be worn by social class and according to one's yearly income; going so far to dictate how much cloth could be used for any gown - which was no less than 4 broad yards.
 (I haven't yet been able to establish what constitutes a "broad yard" in the 16th Century).